Common Express Entry Mistakes

 5. Delaying Submission

-7. Missing points
+7. Missing Vital Points

-8. Wrong Language Test Results
+8. Submitting Incorrect Language Test Results

-9. Failing to provide required documents
+9. Failing to Provide Required Documents

 Disclaimer: This article is for general information purposes only and it is not intended as legal advice.
 The information is not a substitute for professional legal advice, and it may not be appropriate for you.
 Do not rely solely on this blog.
 Always do your own research and due diligence.
 Immigration laws and regulations can change over time.
 It is important to consult with a qualified immigration lawyer if you are unsure how to proceed.